Table of Contents

 These fees correspond to the maximum power peak consumed during a month or a year.

-By entering a power rate on the portal, these power fees are distributed among the site users proportionally to their own power peak and appear on their individual invoice or statement.
+By entering a power rate in the portal, these power fees are distributed among the site users proportionally to their own power peak and appear on their individual invoice or statement.

-For Mobility (charging stations), Washaccess (laundry manager) and eBike (electric bike charging) solutions, the owner can set an increased rate per kWh to cover both electricity costs and equipment provision and depreciation costs.
+For the Mobility (charging stations), Washaccess (collective laundry manager) and eBike (electric bicycle charging) solutions, the owner can set an increased per-kWh rate to cover both the electricity costs and the costs of providing and depreciating the equipment.

-For example, it is recommended to set a CHF 1.00 to CHF 1.50 per kWh rate for the use of laundries and electric bike charging.
+For example, it is recommended to charge a rate of CHF 1.00 to CHF 1.50 per kWh for the use of laundries and electric bicycle charging.

 These mainly include the following items:

-• Climkit management fees according to the solutions in place
+• Climkit management fees according to the implemented solutions

 • DSO meter subscription shared among consumers